henrikvtcodes/henrikvtcodes/readme.md

 # Hello, I'm `henrikvtcodes`
-I'm a fullstack web developer (React, Next.js, tRPC, Express, Nest.js) and FIRST Robotics Competition programmer (Java).
+I'm a fullstack web developer (React, Next.js, tRPC, Express, Nest.js).
 I dabble in many things, from linux admin to hobby robotics (Arduino) as well.
 Also a big fan of trains and sustainable transportation.

 ### Badges
 ###### Languages & Markup